 a.
 The LORD was angry with me for your sakes: It was for the sake of Israel that God disciplined Moses, not allowing him to enter the Promised Land.
 Israel needed to see that no man, not even Moses was above the Law.
 They also had to understand that it was indeed better that Joshua lead them into the Promised Land instead of Moses.

 b.
 I must die in this land… but you shall cross over and possess that good land: Moses was humble enough to recognize his own sin and failure before Israel, and he had enough faith to believe that they could make it – even without him.

 i.
 Moses knew that he was replaceable.
 It is a dangerous thing when anybody in the ministry begins to think they are doing something no one else can do, or that they are irreplaceable.
 God can and does use anyone; if a ministry does depend on one irreplaceable person, then it is of man and not of God.
 Moses was humble enough, and wise enough, to know this.

 c.
-For the Lord your God is a consuming fire: Moses’ idea is simply, “If God did not spare me when I blew it, don’t think He will spare you if you turn to other God.
+For the LORD your God is a consuming fire: Moses’ idea was simply, “If God did not spare me when I sinned against Him, don’t think He will spare you if you turn to other gods.
 God is a consuming fire, and we must take Him and obedience to Him seriously.”
 The same idea is echoed in Hebrews 12:29.